jaredpar/csharplang/proposals/struct-improvements.md

 * `out` is assumed to escape even if it doesn't
 * The rules are based on the declaration because the compiler can't peek into method bodies
+* The defaults chosen for these escape scopes are reasonable for the majority of programs.
+However there are many cases where the inferred escape behavior does not line up with the actual implementation and this creates friction for developers.

 ## Detailed Design
 The rules for `ref struct` safety are defined in the